 Significantly, no deaths were reported, and most cases were self-limiting.

-In males aged 12-29, 100,000 Covid vaccine doses could prevent 56 hospitalizations, 13.8 ICU admissions, and 0.6 deaths.
+In males aged 12-29, 100,000 Covid vaccine could prevent 56 hospitalizations, 13.8 ICU admissions, and 0.6 deaths.

-Keep in mind, Covid infection itself can also lead to myocarditis, with reported incidents ranging from 0% to 7.6%, averaging at 2.3% based on various studies.
+Also, we need to keep in mind, Covid infection itself can also lead to myocarditis, with reported incidents ranging from 0% to 7.6%, averaging at 2.3% based on various studies.

 The dilemma lies before you: vaccine or virus?
 Your thoughts and comments are most welcome.